w6zi/Grade-checker/README.md

+Project was started in 2025.
+I'll try to make more updates on this
 # Grade-checker
 You can easily use this to manage school much better and in a fun way too! check README for more